 It’s possible to add all kinds of things to your soap.
 I’ve only experimented with a few of them so far.
 Each ‘thing’ that you add can change the properties of the soap, so be aware of what might happen.
 I had some of my batches of soap have some ‘problems’ because I didn’t know how to handle the additions properly.
 I was able to salvage each batch, but it was frustrating.
 I’m hoping to help you avoid that!

-All of these additions should typically be added a “trace,” or when the soap is thick like pudding and basically finished, with the possible exception of milk.
+All of these additions should typically be added at “trace,” or when the soap is thick like pudding and basically finished.
+A possible exception to this is milk.

 Spices can be added to your soap for scent and/or texture.
 I added cinnamon, ginger, and cloves to my pumpkin spice soap for both reasons.
 Spices should be added at a rate of about 1 – 2 tsp. per pound of oils.
 I added too much to my first batch, which caused it to crack during cooling.
 (It works fine, just looks weird.)
 It’s a good idea to mix the spices with a small amount of soap, or other liquid, before adding to the soap.